 Using a spreadsheet may be a simple and effective solution when you first start your business if your accounts process is straightforward but it’s worth investing in one of the packages aimed at small businesses.

-Save time invoicing; reconcile your accounts; check your cashflow; manage your expenses; automate feeds from your bank and track your Tax and VAT.
+Improve your productivity, save time invoicing; reconcile your accounts; check your cashflow; manage your expenses; automate feeds from your bank and track your Tax and VAT.
 Takes a little while to set up but once done you can stay on top of your finances and share your accounts with your book-keeper or accountant with one or two clicks.

 Most of these have very similar functionality and all offer the basics for online, small business accounting.
 All of them have a free 30 day trial.